Quaternionic Mahler measure: Multivariable quaternionic Mahler measures

 where $a_{\ell_1,\dots,\ell_n}\in\mbh$.
 In the recent papers~\cite{GSV1, GSV2}, Gori, Sarfatti and Vlacci study the zero sets and Hilbert Nullstellensatz of slice regular polynomials in several variables.

-In the theorem presented below, we confirm the existence of Mahler measures for slice regular polynomials of two quaternion variables. \begin{thm} Let $P(x,y)$ be a slice regular quaternionic polynomial of two variables, then its Mahler measure $\mH(P)$ exists as an improper Riemann integral. \end{thm} \begin{proof} As in the proof of Theorem~\ref{thm:existence}, we need to ascertain the estimation
+In the theorem presented below, we confirm the existence of Mahler measures for slice regular polynomials of two quaternion variables. \begin{thm} Let $P(x,y)$ be a slice regular quaternionic polynomial of two variables which is not identically zero on $\mbt^2(\mbh)$.
+Then its Mahler measure $\mH(P)$ exists as an improper Riemann integral. \end{thm} \begin{proof} As in the proof of Theorem~\ref{thm:existence}, we need to establish the estimate

 Let $Q(x,y)$ be the following one-variable symmetrization of $P(x,y)$ with respect to the variable $x$,